UniversalDependencies/docs/_u-feat/Case.md

 * [eu] _<b>etxerantz</b>_ "toward house/home"
 * [eu] _behe_ "low"; _<b>beherantz</b>_ "down"

+Ibarretxe-Antuñano (2004: 282) says about directional and terminal allative in Basque: “What crucially distinguishes these two cases from the allative is that, on top of profiling the goal, they also profile the path, or to be more precise, some of the components of the path.”

 ### <a name="Ter">`Ter`</a>: terminative / terminal allative

 The terminative case specifies where something ends in space or